Manux123/FNF-Cool-Engine/README.md

 # YO YO YO This project has been abandoned if you want to see the updated version click [here](https://github.com/Cool-Engine-Team/JXJS-Engine)

+# Goodbye Messages

+Jotaro:  it inevitably....... was abandoned like many good engines like micd up and kade................. this was a good run wasnt it? it was like seeing your child grow up

+XuelDev: I know I wasn't here long but it was a good run.
+I mean it.
+Check the closed pull requests.
+This engine was the one that I had never seen the potential in!
+But when I did...
+I cranked out updates faster than I could crank 90's back in 2019.
+It was a good run.
+Thanks

 # Cool Engine (legacy)

 **FNF': Cool Engine (legacy) is a modification of the original FNF' source code the mod includes new Options and better Graphics!!**